COBISS.Net - Support to knowledge and intercultural dialogue

 - Transparency of research results.

 The COBISS system was designed in 1987 by the Institute of Information Science (IZUM) in Maribor, which established itself as a development actor of library information systems in the former Yugoslavia; after the social changes in the 1990s, a wider community of countries in South-East Europe accepted IZUM as such.
 In 2003, an Agreement was signed on the establishment of the COBISS.Net network and the free exchange of bibliographic records that are created within the autonomous library information systems of the participating countries.
-So far, over 400,000 bibliographic records have been exchanged between the systems.
-At the end of 2013, there were more than 9 million bibliographic records in the seven COBIB shared databases (union catalogues); and there were more than 20 million bibliographic records in the local databases of 734 libraries.
-In 2013, libraries originally created merely 25% of records, on average, and they downloaded 75% of records, which shows that a great deal of time and money was saved.
+So far, over 500,000 bibliographic records have been exchanged between the systems.
+At the end of 2013, there were more than 10 million bibliographic records in the seven COBIB shared databases (union catalogues); and there were more than 23 million bibliographic records in the local databases more than 780 libraries.
+In 2015, libraries originally created merely 25% of records, on average, and they downloaded 75% of records, which shows that a great deal of time and money was saved.
 At the same time, COBISS.Net is also a form of cultural cooperation, which is especially appreciated in the region, as it contributes to mutual understanding and dialogue.

 - To enhance the automation and inclusion of libraries of already participating countries in the national library information systems and in the COBISS.Net network.